7 Places Not To Put Carbon Monoxide Alarms

 One of the reasons for this is that a number of people will idle their car in the garage for a short time or warm it up in the winter for a few minutes or longer before leaving for work or school.
 Even with the large garage door open there can be a high carbon monoxide build-up, some of which may creep into the house.

 Remember – Leaving a car running in a garage can be deadly, especially for small children or pets left in the car, even for a few minutes.
 (Learn the warning signs or symptoms of pets having carbon monoxide poisoning)

-Other reason for not having a CO alarm in a garage
+Other reasons for not having a CO alarm in a garage

-Garages are often dusty or have substances which may coat or contaminate an alarms sensor.
+Garages are often dusty or have substances that may coat or contaminate an alarm’s sensor.